 Not all yoga practices are safe or appropriate for everyone.
-Yoga poses and physio exercises are modified to adapt to each individual’s need.
-The knowledge of anatomy, physiology, kinesiology, pathology and the extensive training of a registered Physiotherapist ensures the assessments and treatments are safe and effective.
-Furthermore, a registered healthcare professional, such as a Physiotherapist, is well trained to know when it is necessary to make a referral to a specialist or back to your physician.
+Yoga and physio movement practices are modified to adapt to each individual’s need.
+The knowledge of anatomy, physiology, kinesiology, pathology and the extensive training of a registered physiotherapist ensures the assessments and treatments are safe and effective.
+Furthermore, a registered healthcare professional, such as a physiotherapist, is well trained to know when it is necessary to make a referral to a specialist or back to your physician.

 Click here for a full description of the Investment Schedule associated with each of the various services offered.

 The treatment length of your first session will depend on the length of time taken for your assessment.

 All follow up visits are 1.25 hours, one on one.